DUKE GEOLOGICAL LABORATORY

 New York Mineralogical Club Show

-People's Center, American Museum of Natural History
+People's Center, American Museum of Natural History NYC, NY

 Geology of the Painted Desert and Petrified Forest, AZ

-Awed by a visit to the region in July 2004 with his assistant Mickey, the elder Merguerian spoke at the New York Mineralogical Club Mineral Show about the landscape formation and geology of the Painted Desert and Petrified Forest region of northeastern Arizona.
+Awed by a visit to the region in July 2004 with his assistant and son unit Mickey, the elder Merguerian spoke at the New York Mineralogical Club Mineral Show about the landscape formation and geology of the Painted Desert and Petrified Forest region of northeastern Arizona.
 In the 1800s, U.S. Army map makers and surveyors described the "Painted Desert" and its trees turned to stone.
 Here, the geologic history of the region peaks during Mesozoic time - an era when dinosaurs ruled the earth.
 After growing to great height and thickness, the tall trees fell and were washed by swollen streams into a broad floodplain.
 There they were covered by silt, mud, and volcanic ash, and this blanket of deposits cut off oxygen and slowed the logs decay.
 Gradually, silica-bearing ground waters seeped through the logs and encased the original woody tissue with silica.
 Slowly the process continued, the silica crystallized into quartz, and the logs were preserved as dense, multi-hued petrified wood.
 Images of these magnificent petrified logs and video clips of the region adorned the Powerpoint presentation on this unique area.
-A 2010 geological field guide to northern Arizona can be found here.
+CM's 2010 geological field guide to northern Arizona can be found here.

 05 November 2004